RAINS-UOA/ESWC_2021_Evaluation/exampleKnowledgeGraph/readme.md

         4. What are the risks (including bias) associated with the use of the model, within this system context.
         5. What are the characteristics of the model.
 This includes the type of model, the algorithm, decision thresholds and basis of prioritisation – and how those were chosen, programming method.
         6. What are the hard and soft laws the model intends to conform with.
+        7. What are the licenses associated with the model.
+        8. What is the funding associated with the model.
-        7. If model is 3rd party, then
+        9. If model is 3rd party, then
             1. Who created the model and what is their contact information.
-            2. What were the licenses associated with the model.
-            3. When was the model developed.
+            2. When was the model developed.
             4. What parameters were used when creating the model.
-            5. What was the funding associated with the model.
 3. Produce Specification: Supporting Infrastructure Specification
     1. Input:
         1. System Purpose Specification _(vdp_I_sp)_